 Lost Luggage Depot (2001) Jeff Wall

 Jeff Wall (Vancouver, 1946) is a Canadian photographer, art historian and visual artist.
 He started his career as a graduated conceptual artist, but then went on to study art history.
 After graduating, Wall started taking photographs.
-He stages his work to perfection, or, in his own words, completely reconstructs a moment.
+He stages his work down to the last detail, or, in his own words, he completely reconstructs a moment.
 He often uses actors to revive a moment that appeals to his imagination.
 His photographic scenes often have a mix of natural beauty, urban decay and a postmodern and industrial lack of features as a background; elements typical of Vancouver.
 He is best known for his large cibachrome photographs, which he presents in light boxes.
 In 2005 Wall's work was featured at Documenta X. In 2007 he was made an Officer of the Order of Canada.
-In March 2008 he received the Audain Prize for Lifetime Achievement, a prize for visual arts that British Columbia presents annually.
+In March 2008 he was awarded the Audain Prize for Lifetime Achievement, an annual award for visual arts awarded by British Columbia.